 What do you get when you cross Yorkshire Pudding with Shepherd’s Pie?
 Shepherd’s Pie Yorkies!
-The meat mixture of a Shepherd’s Pie is stuffed into an oversized Yorkshire Pudding, then topped with fluffy mashed potatoes and baked in the oven.
+The meat mixture similar to a Shepherd’s Pie is stuffed into an oversized Yorkshire Pudding, then topped with fluffy mashed potatoes and baked in the oven.
+This is a great way to use up leftover roast beef but you can use deli meat or ground beef and they’re just as good.

 I had Shepherd’s Pie Yorkies at a British Pub, The Gibbled Goose, a few years ago and have been wanting to make them for ages.
 They were served as an appetizer with 3 little stuffed yorkshire puddings.
 I thought these would be awesome in an oversized Yorkshire Pudding so you could get more filling inside.
 And what do you know, I found double sized muffin tins at a thrift shop and I knew I had to grab them!
 If you don’t have muffin tins this size you could use similar sized ramekins.Jump to Recipe